Advocacy and Awareness

 Rare Disease Day - February 28, 2014

 Rare Disease Day is an annual, international advocacy effort to globally recognize the challenges of living with a rare disease.
 Families, communities, and nations face these challenges when they deal with the medical and health effects of rare diseases.
-Rare Disease Day is celebrated each year on the last day of February and this year it will be observed on Friday, February 28, 2014.
+Rare Disease Day is celebrated each year on the last day of February and this year it was observed on Friday, February 28, 2014.

 This is a time of year when our voices can be heard louder and stronger.
 The estimated 30 million people affected by rare diseases in the US will rally together to raise awareness for ALL rare disorders.